Gift Aid Small Donations Scheme

 Where several individual cash donations have been given in a single envelope, if the church official is happy that these are clearly separate ‘small donations', and these donations are clearly stated as such, then they are eligible for GASDS subject to the normal rules.
 This also applies where separate envelopes have been used but given at the same time.

 Therefore, if a member puts £200 cash in an envelope and marks it as 20 weeks of £10 weekly donations for the occasions where they have not been able to make a regular cash offering, HMRC is content that the gift is eligible under GASDS.
 Alternatively, twenty separate envelopes with up to £30 in cash in each can be included as these are clearly separate donations.
-Please remember that only cash and contactless device donations are eligible for GASDS.
+Please remember that only cash and contactless or chip and pin device donations are eligible for GASDS.
 Cheques and other electronic payments are NOT eligible.

 All claims under GASDS must be made within two years from the end of the tax year in which the donations were collected.
 Remember that this is the tax year and not your accounting year end (where this is diﬀerent).
 For example, money donated in the year to 5 April 2020 (ie from 6 April 2019) can only be claimed on until 5 April 2022.